-This qualification provides a pathway to work in organisation such as restaurants, hotels, clubs, pubs, cafes, coffee shops, or to run a small business in these sectors.
+This Program provides a pathway to work in organisation such as restaurants, hotels, clubs, pubs, cafes, coffee shops, or to run a small business in these sectors.

 SIT40516 Certificate IV in Commercial Cookery.

-The SIT40516 Certificate IV in Commercial Cookery includes 33 units of competency:
+The SIT40516 Certificate IV in Commercial Cookery includes 33 Subjects:

 BSBDIV501 – Manage diversity in the workplace

 BSBSUS401 – Implement and monitor environmentally sustainable work practices

 SITHCCC005* – Prepare dishes using basic methods of cookery

 SITHCCC008* – Prepare vegetable, fruit, egg and farinaceous dishes

 SITHCCC018* – Prepare food to meet special dietary requirements

 SITHKOP004 – Develop menus for special dietary requirements